okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/oie-embedded-sdk-use-case-new-user-activation/main/index.md

 See [Integrate user activations using Okta email](#integrate-user-activations-using-okta-email) to get started integrating this activation solution into your app.

-### Architecture 2: Create and activate the user with the Okta API and Embedded SDK
+### Architecture 2: Registration with the Okta API and Embedded SDK

-Unlike the previous design where your solution uses the Embedded SDK to create users, in this architecture your system makes direct calls to the Okta API to create users and initiate activations.
-You use your own email infrastructure to send activation emails and use the Embedded SDK to complete the registration steps and activate the user.
+In this architecture, your system makes direct calls to the Okta API to create users and initiate activations.
+You send activation emails with your infrastructure and call the Embedded SDK to complete the registration steps and activate the user.

 <div class="common-image-format">